alimagdye/school-management-api/README.md

 https://drive.google.com/file/d/1FQ6d37F4XhtpjUPt3QishKOCQpvAKgb2/view?usp=sharing

 ## Improvement
-We could also create a stored function in MySQL:
+I create a stored function in MySQL instead of JS function to be faster, dosen't sort in the memory:
 ```
 DELIMITER //